CraigGosnay/docker-tutorials/notes.md

 If already running, we can use `docker attach [container]`

-To interact with a terminal stdin we can run with `-i`
+To interact with a terminal stdin we can run with `-i`, and with `-t`.

 `docker logs` will pull the logs from a continer, and with `-f` it will attach to listen to logs ongoing.